 Institutions: Utrecht University, University of Amsterdam, NICAS and Rijksmuseum

-Please register through an email to email@example.com, stating your name, affiliation, and which day(s) you want to attend the conference (-and, if applicable, your preferred choice of thematic session on Thursday 9 May – before April 30th).
+Please register through an email to firstname.lastname@example.org, stating your name, affiliation, and which day(s) you want to attend the conference.
+NB: It’s no longer possible to register for Thursday 9 May!
 There is no cost of attendance, but space is limited and registration is on a first-come-first-served basis.
-You can register for the full conference, or for just one or two day(s).
 Tea and coffee will be provided in the morning and during breaks.
 Lunch is not included, however there are numerous café’s in the local area around both venues.

 DOWNLOAD THE FULL PROGRAMME HERE